Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena

-We consider a system of one or more exchange economies connected to an external trader who has unlimited goods and money, and ask what effects on the system the trader can achieve.
+To make these intuitions precise, we consider a system of one or more exchange economies connected to an external trader who has unlimited goods and money, and access to some other economic system if desired, and ask what effects on the systems the trader can achieve.

-Let us say that a state $Y$ of an economic system is {\em accessible} from state $X$, written $X \precsim Y$, if the trader can move the system from state $X$ to state $Y$ with no nett change in the trader's assets apart from money.
-Note that our notation is slightly different from that of \cite{LY}, who use $\prec$ instead.

-For a simple exchange economy, specified just by total amounts of each type of good and money, because of the requirement that the trader end up with the same quantity of goods and our assumption that money is always desirable, we assume that the only accessible states are those with the same quantity of goods and at least as much money.
-But for a compound system, as the above discussion indicates, the set of accessible states is less obvious.
-A key contribution of the analysis below is to clarify this case, as we see shortly.